stratis-storage/stratisd/README.md

-Stratis (which includes [stratisd](https://github.com/stratis-storage/stratisd) as well as [stratis-cli](https://github.com/stratis-storage/stratis-cli)), attempts to provide VMF-style features by integrating layers of existing
+Stratis (which includes [stratisd](https://github.com/stratis-storage/stratisd) as well as [stratis-cli](https://github.com/stratis-storage/stratis-cli)), provides VMF-style features by integrating layers of existing technology:
-technology: Linux's devicemapper subsystem, and the non-VMF, high-performance XFS filesystem. `stratisd` manages collections of block devices, and exports a D-Bus API.
+Linux's devicemapper subsystem, and the non-VMF, high-performance XFS filesystem. `stratisd` manages collections of block devices, and exports a D-Bus API.
 Stratis-cli's `stratis` provides a command-line tool which itself uses the D-Bus API to communicate with `stratisd`.

 ## Implementation